 How are we handling the change?

-Responding to demand from our customers, we will endeavour to provide both the best range of energy-saving options and also the widest range of incandescent bulbs for as long as possible.
-We will always aim to provide the most energy-efficient solutions for our customers but we recognise that there are many instances where compact fluorescent and LED energy savers are not the most appropriate, so we will continue to provide incandescent lamps until we are unable to do so.
+Responding to demand from our customers, we will endeavour to provide both the best range of energy-saving options and also the widest range of incandescent light bulbs for as long as possible.
+We will always aim to provide the most energy-efficient solutions for our customers but we recognise that there are many instances where compact fluorescent light bulbs and LED energy saving light bulbs are not the most appropriate, so we will continue to provide incandescent lamps until we are unable to do so.

-We still have various incandescent and halogen lamps available, and as the directive bans the manufacture and import of these bulbs, rather than their sale, we will continue to sell them through our website until we run out of stock.
-If you’re looking for a product and don’t see it listed, please get in touch with our customer services team, and they will do all they can to help you find the right bulbs.
+We still have various incandescent light bulbs and halogen light bulbs available, and as the directive bans the manufacture and import of these light bulbs, rather than their sale, we will continue to sell them through our website until we run out of stock.
+If you’re looking for a product and don’t see it listed, please get in touch with our customer services team, and they will do all they can to help you find the right light bulbs.

 The first tubes to be affected were standard halophosphate tubes, which can no longer be manufactured or imported into the EU.
 In the vast majority of cases, these were replaced by the equivalent tri-phosphor tube.
 The tri-phosphor tubes are longer life, higher efficiency and improved colour rendering compared to their halophosphate versions.
 LED replacements of most fluorescent tubes are also now widely available.